 Governments offer airlines aid as coronavirus drives deeper flight cuts

-Australia and Taiwan joined a growing list of countries offering financial aid to their ailing aviation sectors as global airlines announced deeper capacity cuts due to plummeting demand and stricter border controls associated with the coronavirus.
+Australia and Taiwan joined countries offering financial aid to airlines as coronavirus and stricter travel controls forced carriers to deepen cuts to capacity and staffing.

-With airlines halting plane deliveries and new orders to conserve cash, Boeing Co called on the U.S. government to provide at least $60 billion in access to liquidity, including loan guarantees, for the aerospace manufacturing industry.
-U.S. carriers have already asked Washington for $50 billion in grants and loans, plus tens of billions in tax relief.
-Airline executives are due to speak with U.S. President Donald Trump by phone on Wednesday morning.
+U.S. airlines have asked Washington for $50 billion in grants and loans, plus tens of billions in tax relief.
+Sector executives are due to speak with U.S. President Donald Trump by phone on Wednesday.
+Planemaker Boeing Co has called on the U.S. government to provide at least $60 billion in access to liquidity, including loan guarantees, for the aerospace manufacturing industry as airlines halt deliveries and new orders to conserve cash.

+Airbus has also signaled some government support may be needed if the coronavirus crisis lasts for several months, three people familiar with the matter said.
+The Australian government said it would refund and waive charges to airlines such as domestic air traffic control fees worth A$715 million ($430 million), including A$159 million upfront, as it advised citizens against all foreign travel.

+Taiwan's civil aviation regulator said late on Tuesday that its airlines could apply for subsidies and loans backdated to Jan.
+15. Sweden and Denmark on Tuesday announced $300 million in loan guarantees for Scandinavian carrier SAS.

 "You can do a national lockdown.
 Hopefully, we're not going to need that," Trump said.
 "It's a very big step."
-U.S. airlines are seeking to quickly reduce their workforces through early retirement packages or unpaid leave of up to 12 months with medical benefits in a further sign that airlines do not expect a quick rebound and must cut costs.
+U.S. airlines are seeking to quickly reduce their workforces through an unpaid leave of up to 12 months with medical benefits or early retirement packages in sign carriers do not expect a quick rebound.

-S&P Global Ratings said global passenger numbers were expected to decline by up to 30% this year and a full recovery was not likely until 2022 or 2023.
-FLIGHT CUTS GET DEEPER
+Global passenger numbers are expected to fall by as much as 30% this year with a full recovery not likely until 2022 or 2023, S&P Global Ratings said.
+"At the risk of being alarmist, the airline industry is on the brink of collapse as governments are quarantining large portions of their populations and closing off borders," Cowen analyst Helane Becker told clients.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)